PART # 002 of “WHERE ANGELS FEAR TO TREAD”

 It shows us that everything practiced under the Law was just simply precursors.

-They were forerunners to that where we are today.
+They were forerunners leading to where we are today.

 It All Began At Creation